-“Similar to Smart Shopping campaigns, the SKUs used in the Performance Max campaign matter because they are one of the few levers you can tweak within the campaign type.
+“The SKUs used in the Performance Max campaign matter because they are one of the few levers you can tweak within the campaign type.
 It is important to take that into account as Performance Max will become the only option to show on Google placements that go beyond search engine results pages.
 Getting the right SKUs and campaign set up is more important with Performance Max.”

 Performance Max helps identify issues automatically.

 In July 2022, Google launched diagnostic insights for Performance Max campaigns.
 This new tool helps advertisers get automatic alerts to identify potential issues related to:

 - Bid strategy target